 - We strongly encourage schema developers to develop and evangelize their schemas.
 As these gain traction, we will incorporate them into schema.org.

-Google, Bing and Yahoo! are managing schema.org on an ongoing basis.
+Google, Bing, Yahoo! and Yandex are managing schema.org on an ongoing basis.
 As appropriate, we invite participation from major consumers and producers of structured data on the web.